Needle felting, the fascinating craft of creating wool fiber designs with needles, has a long and diverse history.

 One of the most ancient textiles known to man is felting.

 The earliest evidence of felt-making dates to 700 BC in Siberian tombs and wall coverings in Turkey from 6500 BC.
-The nomads of Asia were probably the first people to serendipitously discover the process of felting using animal fibers to make clothing, blankets and floor coverings that were durable and warm.
+The nomads of Asia were probably the first people to serendipitously discover the process of felting using sheep's wool to make clothing, blankets and floor coverings that were durable and warm.

 The method of felting used in these early times was wet felting, using water, soap and friction to mat the wool fibers together to form a thick fabric.